MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_10_Managing_Microsoft_365_services_with_PowerShell.md

 ### Task 3: Create and license a new user

-1. To create another Azure AD user, in the **Administrator: Windows PowerShell** console, enter the following command, and then press the Enter key:
+1. To create another Microsoft Entra user, in the **Administrator: Windows PowerShell** console, enter the following command, and then press the Enter key:

    ```powershell
    New-MgUser -DisplayName "Allan Yoo" -UserPrincipalName Allan@$verifiedDomain -AccountEnabled -PasswordProfile $PasswordProfile -MailNickName "Allan"